 Are you getting the recommended 4,700 milligrams per day of potassium?
 Chances are, you aren’t.
 Potassium-rich foods help to lower systolic blood pressure, lower cholesterol and support a healthy cardiovascular system, in addition to helping cleanse your liver.
 If you have been tempted to take potassium supplements, instead add these healthful foods to your diet.

 Potassium, and the other beneficial nutrients in tomatoes, is significantly concentrated as a sauce, puree or as a paste.
-As an example, 1 cup of tomato puree contains 1065 milligrams of potassium, where 1 cup of fresh tomatoes, contains only 400 milligrams.
+As an example, 1 cup of tomato puree contains 1,065 milligrams of potassium, but 1 cup of fresh tomatoes contains only 400 milligrams.
 When selecting tomato sauce, paste or puree, be sure to choose those made only from organic tomatoes.

-To make your own concentrated tomato sauce, slice organic tomatoes in half and roast face down in the oven for 30 minutes at 425 degrees, until the skin has shriveled.
-Remove from oven, and let cool.
+To make your own concentrated tomato sauce, slice organic tomatoes in half and roast face down in the oven for 30 minutes at 425 degrees F, until the skin has shriveled.
+Remove from the oven, and let cool.
 Slide the skins off and gently crush in your food processor or blender.
 Strain to remove seeds, if you desire.
-Pour into a Dutch oven, and let simmer until thick 1 to 2 hours.
+Pour into a Dutch oven, and let simmer until thick, 1 to 2 hours.

 Beet Greens and Spinach

-White beans, kidney beans and lima beans are all rich with potassium, protein and fiber.
-Swap out one of these potassium rich beans for garbanzo beans in your favorite hummus recipe, and eat with carrot sticks and celery sticks.
+White beans, kidney beans and lima beans are all rich in potassium, protein and fiber.
+Swap out garbanzo beans for one of these potassium-rich beans in your favorite hummus recipe.
+Enjoy it with carrot sticks and celery sticks.

-Just 2 teaspoons of this rich all-natural syrup contains 10% of the daily-recommended amount of potassium.
+Just 2 teaspoons of this rich all-natural syrup contains 10 percent of the daily-recommended amount of potassium.
 In addition to potassium, blackstrap molasses is rich with iron, calcium, manganese and copper.

-Incorporate blackstrap molasses into your diet by replacing other natural sweeteners with it, to create barbeque sauces, and to top oatmeal or quinoa porridge in the mornings.
-2 teaspoons added to coffee intensifies the richness of the coffee, while lowering the acidic taste.
+Incorporate blackstrap molasses into your diet by replacing other natural sweeteners with it.
+You can use it to create barbecue sauces and to top oatmeal or quinoa porridge in the mornings.
+Two teaspoons added to coffee intensifies the richness of the coffee, while lowering the acidic taste.